top of page

 ARE YOU SEEING THE FUTURE?

-There is an uncomfortable silence around their decision.
+There is an uncomfortable silence surrounding their decision.
 We are evolved enough not to criticize it.
-The next generation is on that path.
-But we don’t know how to deal with them either.
+The next generation is on that path, but we don’t know how to deal with them either.

-We are seeing a tilt in favor of having kids by surrogacy.
+We are seeing a tilt in favour of having kids by surrogacy.
 Child-bearing has been outsourced.

-Like it or not, bold and life-changing decisions can be taken in other spheres of life too.
+Like it or not, bold and life-changing decisions can also be made in other spheres of life.

 Somebody posted this answer to the question from a victim of emotional abuse.